SACGF/shariant_docs/docs/integration/api/classification_post.md

 ## Versions
 Any change to the evidence of a record will automatically create a new version of that record.
-(The exception being if multiple changes are done to a record by the same user in the same method within one minute, those changes will be merged into one version).

-A version is the UNIX timestamp (with decimal places) of when the record was created.
+A version is denoted by the UNIX timestamp (with decimal places) of when the record was altered.
-If a value of version is provided in the ID part, then you will be referring to the read only version of the variant classification and won’t be able to perform any operations against it.
+If a value of version is provided in the ID part, then you will be referring to the read only version of the variant classification at that point in time and won’t be able to perform any operations against it.
-Versions can be un-published after being published, but more up to date versions can be published to become the new default.
+Versions cannot be un-published after being published, but more up to date versions can be published to become the new default.

 ## Evidence Operation